Donate

 We have many of the beneficial tree species already on the island: pedunculate (English) oaks, rowan, hawthorn and yew, as well as shrub layer species like bell and cross-leaved heathers, ling and gorse.
 But the thinning of tight pine stands, in conjunction with controlling invasive species, will mean we will start to see natural regeneration of these more beneficial, native species.

-Visitors returning to the island will be able to see the immediate impact that the project has had here in places across the island.
-Areas that have had targeted tree works will appear more open, letting light into the woodland floor and while it is still early days, just a year and a half into the project there's already some really promising signs of heathland regeneration as a result of the works.
+Visitors returning to the island will be able to see the impact that the project has had here in places across the island.
+Areas that have had targeted tree works will appear more open, letting light into the woodland floor and while it is still early days, there's already some really promising signs of heathland regeneration as a result of the works.

-Penelope Park is a good place to see the benefits that this conservation work will eventually bring and is a good example of a wooded heath habitat that's been created through similar management over the last 10 years.
-This area of the island was used as an example site to demonstrate how areas might be managed as part of this project and what areas targeted will come to look like in years to come.
+Penelope Park down at the western end of the island is a good place to see the benefits that this conservation work will eventually bring and is a good example of a wooded heath habitat that's been created through similar management over the last 10 years.

-You can learn more about the project in a number of ways including:
+You can learn more about the project by popping into the Visitor Centre or asking one of our team.

 Everyone needs nature, now more than ever.
 Donate today and you could help people and nature to thrive at the places we care for.